 The Minister may give general guidance to the roads authorities regarding the contents of bye-law.
 The guidelines may be amended.
 Bye-laws are to be in conformance with the guidelines.

 Contravention of the bye-laws is an offence.
-The registered owner of the vehicle and person using it may be guilty of an offence.
+The registered owner of the vehicle and the person using it may be guilty of an offence.
 There is a defence if it can be shown by the owner that the use is unauthorised.

-Before providing the measures, it shall consult with the Commissioner, publish a notice in newspaper circulating in the area requesting representations and consider observations made by the Commissioners and representations made by the public.
+Before providing the measures, it shall consult with the Commissioner, publish a notice in a newspaper circulating in the area requesting representations and consider observations made by the Commissioners and representations made by the public.

 The decision to provide or remove traffic calming measures of a class prescribed and consideration of observations is a reserved function.
 Traffic calming measures shall not be provided or removed in respect of a national road without the consent of the National Roads Authority.